Skip to content →

 Updates

-Both Projects and Initiatives include an Updates feature.
+Both projects and initiatives use Updates .
 Leads will receive reminders from Linear to provide updates at regular intervals.
 These updates, along with progress tracking (On track, At risk, Off track), can be configured to post in Slack with bi-directional comment syncing — enabling you to keep the broader organization informed.

 Updates schedule